Explore Courses

 2. Planning

 A project can only see success if it has been meticulously planned.
 Planning requires defining and setting goals.
 There are two approaches to this stage: the SMART method (specific, measurable, attainable, realistic, and timely).
-The CLEAR method (collaborative, limited, emotional, appreciable, refinable).
+The CLEAR method (collaborative, limited, emotional, appreciable, referable).
 A well-articulated project scope, a well-thought-out, and developed project plan, and a work breakdown schedule are inevitable parts of project planning.
 For this, the project manager should be well-equipped to:

 1. Comprehend timelines and costs involved and identify resources for execution.